 Members of the selection committee, composed of colleagues from Forum member institutions, noted that “the breadth of the potential cultural impact this course has for students and the host community is impressive,” and “the combination of indigenous learning and technology is an innovative approach and very much off the beaten tracks.”Forum President and CEO Brian Whalen commented that “this new Award will help to inspire innovative approaches to education abroad curriculum design.”
 He added that “Professor Layton’s thoughtful and creative course is an excellent example of how education abroad can make a positive difference in the lives of both our students and the communities that host them.”

 Ms. Layton is a social entrepreneur and Director of the Rupununi Learners Foundation, the U.S. nonprofit partner of the indigenous Guyanese NGO, Rupununi Learners Incorporated.
 These sister organizations developed the plan for a Yupukari-based study abroad semester that with the partnership of the Science division at Lesley University became the GLASS program.
 This program is the first semester-long study abroad program in the country of Guyana.
 The aim of the GLASS program is to support a local initiative to increase capacity-building for natural resource management among the Macushi people of Yupukari village and satellite villages while providing a mutually rigorous education in environmental studies and profound cultural exchange for Lesley students and villagers alike.

-The award was presented at the Forum’s Standards Institute on “Curriculum, Teaching and Education Abroad” at the University of Minnesota on November 19, 2013, where Ms. Layton spoke about her approach to education abroad curriculum design.
-View the video of Ms. Layton’s presentation in the Curriculum Cooperative.
+The award was presented at The Forum’s Standards Institute on “Curriculum, Teaching and Education Abroad” at the University of Minnesota on November 19, 2013, where Ms. Layton spoke about her approach to education abroad curriculum design.